 - Supports the preparatory work on curricula, teaching programmes and timetables for the doctoral programme

-- Administers the application processes for salaried positions, travel grants and dissertation completion grants for doctoral candidates, and implements decisions related to these matters
+- Administers the application processes for salaried positions, travel grants and dissertation completion grants for doctoral researchers, and implements decisions related to these matters

-- Is responsible for the coordination and development of services for doctoral candidates in cooperation with Teaching and Learning Services
+- Is responsible for the coordination and development of services for doctoral researchers in cooperation with Teaching and Learning Services

 Please give feedback and tell your wishes to the programme with this FoodHealth feedback form